anthropics/claude-code/README.md

 ## Why did we build this?

-Many developers already use Claude for coding.
-We built Claude CLI as a testing ground for new features and ways AI can take action to help developers, helping us improve Claude as a hands-on coding assistant for everyone.
+Many developers use Claude for coding.
+We built Claude CLI as a testing ground for new ways AI can take action to help developers, which helps us improve Claude as a proactive coding assistant for everyone.

 ## Design philosophy